|EXPLORE THE COLLEGE||FUTURE STUDENTS||CURRENT STUDENTS||FACULTY & STAFF||ALUMNI / FRIENDS||CENTERS & INSTITUTES|

 Applicants with an earned Masters degree in Nursing can earn a post master’s certificate (PMC) in Advanced Holistic Nursing.
 A gap analysis is conducted to identify required courses and practicum hours.
 All PMC students must complete NGR 6110 Advanced Nursing Practice Grounded in Caring.
 Nurse Practitioners may be particularly interested in a PMC in Advanced Holistic Nursing.

 Completely online, full and part time study is available.
-The practicum needs of students in various geographic areas can be accommodated.
+Every effort is made to accommodate the practicum needs of students in various geographic areas.

 Preceptor and practicum site decisions are determined in collaboration with Faculty.
 The practicum hours may be completed at the students’ place of employment, if appropriate, with an approved preceptor.